 Is there other effective alternatives to MLD?

 MLD is said to be the gold star treatment, however MLD can be combined with DOT (Deep Oscillation Therapy).
 DOT sets up electrostatic attraction at different frequencies within the body of the client and can be adjusted to treat a number of different symptomologies.
 The client often feels gentle vibrations under the skin as the micro-tissues oscillate back and forth.
 These oscillations can reach to a depth of 8cm within the body and stimulate the smooth muscle fibres that surround the lymph vessels thereby making them pump lymph fluid faster towards the lymph nodes .

 Why combine MLD with DOT?

 2. Another side affect is tissue fibrosis where sometime after liposuction the tissue can start to harden, sometimes quite unevenly.
-Again MLD helps to reduce the fibrotic effect but by altering the frequency and intensity of the Deep Oscillator to target these hard areas the results will be seen much quicker.
+Again MLD helps to reduce the fibrotic effect but by altering the frequency and intensity of the Deep Oscillator to target these hard areas the results may be progress quicker.

 3. Very much related to fibrosis is scar tissue, many clients have an abdominoplasty (tummy tuck) or a breast liftas well as liposuction.
 These procedures will invariably cause some scarring.
 Because of its gentle but powerful application, DOT can be used a lot earlier on the scar tissue after surgery and therefore can lead to a better outcome much quicker.